Higher Form Symmetries TFT in 6d: A 5d Perspective

 We can now plug into \eqref{eq:symtftCBrot} the matrices \eqref{eq:so8SNFcart} as well as the CS numbers \eqref{eq:CSlevel}.
 The symmetry TFT then reads, \footnote{Where the upper indices are not powers but rather labels corresponding to $B^i_2$.
 This notation is used through the entire paper.} \be\ba S_{\rm SymTFT}= 2\pi \int & (\tilde{B}^1_2 d \tilde{B}_3^1 + \tilde{B}^2_2 d \tilde{B}_3^2+ 2 \tilde{B}^3_2 d \tilde{B}_3^3 + 2 \tilde{B}^4_2 d \tilde{B}_3^4 + 4 \tilde{B}^5_2 d \tilde{B}_3^5 \\ &+ 2 dA \tilde{B}^5_2 \tilde{B}^5_2 +8 \tilde{B}^5_2 \tilde{B}^3_2\tilde{B}^4_2+ 8 \tilde{B}_2^5 \tilde{B}_2^3 \tilde{B}_2^3 + 8 \tilde{B}_2^5 \tilde{B}_2^4 \tilde{B}_2^4 ) \ea\ee where in this action we show the $\mathbb{Z}_4$ SymTFT, which is visible via a careful computation of the charge matrix as in \cite{Albertini:2020mdx, Morrison:2020ool}.
 This includes the charge under the center symmetries of the instanton particles, which are also visible through (mixed) Chern-Simons level in the Coulomb branch.
 By varying this action w.r.t. the $B_3$ fields we obtain

 Thus, we have that $B_2^3$ and $B_2^4$ have $\mathbb{Z}/2$ periodicities, whereas $B_2^5$ has $\mathbb{Z}/4$ periods.
-By choosing the boundary conditions \eqref{eq:BCstand} the second part of the action, which contains the cubic couplings, \eqref{eq:so8symtftfin} becomes an invertible theory that corresponds to the anomaly of the absolute 5d kk-theory.
+By choosing the boundary conditions \eqref{eq:BCstand} the second part of the action, which contains the cubic couplings, \eqref{eq:so8symtftfin} becomes an invertible theory that corresponds to the anomaly of the absolute 5d KK-theory.
 This also coincides with the circle reduction of the symmetry TFT for the 6d theory in the tensor branch described in the previous section \ref{sec:reduction}.
+Analogous results were obtained in \cite{Cvetic:2021sxm,Hubner:2022kxr} by using M/F-theory geometry.